 May (spring)

-May is the ideal time of year for outdoor sightseeing in Normandy, with comfortable temperatures around 18°C/64°F.
+May is the ideal time of year for a Normandy road trip and outdoor sightseeing, with comfortable temperatures around 18°C/64°F.

 If you enjoy visiting gardens, we warmly recommend a visit to Monet's gardens in Giverny at this time of year, when the tulips are in full bloom.
 If you book one of our driving tours of Normandy, we’ll include skip-the-line tickets to visit Monet’s garden, and advise on the best times to visit to avoid the tourist crowds.